SaidAbderrahmane/local_explorer/README.md

 * Get activity suggestions based on your location, the current weather, and the time of day
 * View suggestions on a map
-* Filter suggestions by type (e.g. outdoor, indoor, food, etc.)
-* View detailed information about each suggestion, including address, phone number, and hours of operation
+* View detailed information about each suggestion
-* Get walking directions to each suggestion

 ## Screenshots